Boot on Bare Metal

 ORG=$(kheeper orgs list | grep 'user-[0-9a-f]' | awk '{ print $1 }')

-Step 1 — Create an iPXE token
+Step 1 — Create an iPXE script

 Step 2 — Create a server on latitude.sh